HollyRoach/OxNet_Block_2_Gene_Expression/README.md

 # OxNet Science Programme: Gene Expression

 This is the README file for the OxNet Science Programme seminar delivered by Holly Roach about X chromosome inactivation.
-If you are on the OxNet programme and have any questions about the data or code, please talk to the OxNet support team or get in touch with Holly Jones (OxNet Science Coordinator).
+If you are on the OxNet programme and have any questions about the data or code, please talk to the OxNet support team or get in touch with Paddy McDevitt (OxNet Science Coordinator).

 # Code